 Spring-summer internship: beginning of April – beginning of August

 Applicants may choose to come and intern during the spring and summer months, which is the first semester of classes at IC.
 The dates of arrival and departure are flexible within these months but the minimum length of time is 8 weeks.
-Priority will be given to candidates requesting longer internships such as those coming on a 90-day tourist visa and interning for around 12 weeks.
+Priority will be given to candidates coming on a 90-day tourist visa and interning for around 12 weeks.

 Sample application timeline for a May internship

 Completed application forms and resumes ideally need to be received by December 20.
 Applicants who pass the interview process should send complete application packages via post by approximately January 15 so that they arrive in Japan in January.
 If accepted, you would be officially informed in March at the latest.